This guide (sometimes called the 'ADI14') sets out what's involved in becoming and being an approved driving instructor (ADI).

 - the role and powers of the ADI Registrar

-- the role of the Driving Standards Agency (DSA)
+- the role of the Driver and Vehicle Standards Agency (DVSA)

 Driving instruction: the law